NFL regular season: Current scheduling formula

-Although this scheduling formula determines each of the thirty-two teams' respective opponents, the league usually does not release the final regular season schedule with specific dates and times until the spring; the NFL needs several months to coordinate the entire season schedule to align with various secondary objectives — such as accommodating various scheduling conflicts, not forcing teams to play too many consecutive games at home or on the road, avoiding giving any one team significantly more rest time than their opponent, and maximizing potential TV ratings.
-Since 2010, every regular season ends with only divisional matchups in the final week, in an attempt to discourage playoff-bound teams from resting their starters and playing their reserves.
+Although this scheduling formula determines each of the thirty-two teams' respective opponents, the league usually does not release the final regular season schedule with specific dates and times until the spring; the NFL needs several months to coordinate the entire season schedule to align with various secondary objectives — such as accommodating scheduling conflicts, not forcing teams to play too many consecutive games at home or on the road, avoiding giving any one team significantly more rest time than their opponent, and maximizing potential TV ratings.
+Since 2010, in an attempt to discourage playoff-bound teams from resting their starters and playing their reserves, every regular season has ended with only divisional matchups in the final week.

 Past formulas

 Between and the expansion to 32 teams, the league used scheduling rubrics with similarities to the present model, though they were adjusted for the number of teams and divisions.

 The only time between the merger and 2002 (when the league was realigned into eight divisions of four teams each) that the league was completely "balanced" was in 1995 to 1998 (with six divisions of five teams each).
 When the league did not have equal numbers of teams in every division, every team's opposition could not be determined by the same means.